rmesch/Parallel-Bitmap-Resampler/README.md

-# Repository R.Schaaf
+# Parallel Bitmap-Resampler for Delphi
- Tools for Delphi, currently high-quality and fast rescaling of VCL-bitmaps, including a parallel resampling routine.
+ High-quality and fast rescaling of VCL-bitmaps, including a parallel resampling routine.
  Supports Delphi 10.x and up, probably works for some earlier versions, but untested.